yoghurt-x86/easy-forms/examples/README.md

-# Examples of using forms:
+# Examples of using easy-forms:

 Check out the examples in this folder to see how the api is used to create forms!